davassi/yarer/README.md

 ```

 All that's needed is to create a new instance of the RpnResolver and hand over the expression to be analysed.
-The library just returns a variant natural number, or a decimal number if one exists in the expression (i.e '2.+1').
+The library just returns a variant natural number, or a decimal number if one exists in the expression (i.e '2.1+1') or there's a trigonometric function (i.e. 1/cos(x+1)).

 Yarer can handle also variables and functions.
 Here an example: